Loading...

 For starters, let’s make sure we understand exactly what the words objective and target mean.
 ISO 14001 defines an objective as an “overall environmental goal, consistent with the environmental policy, that an organization sets itself to achieve.”
 For a target, ISO 14001 says it’s a “detailed performance requirement, applicable to the organization or part thereof, that arises from the environmental objectives and that needs to be set and met in order to achieve those objectives.”

 Wait, what?
 No wonder there’s a little confusion.
 In layman’s terms, an objective is the overall environmental change your organization wants to achieve, and a target is the measurable outcome of the change.
 Let’s use the beginning of a family vacation as an analogy.
 Your main overall change is to get from point A to point B, so that’s your objective.
-What might be a measureable outcome of your objective?
+What might be a measurable outcome of your objective?
 Travel time measured in hours and minutes—9 hours, 15 minutes to Walley World.
 That’s your target.

 It’s a Team Effort